-In the multi-copy forwarding, the source node can forward L - 1 copies of a message to any node, and one copy to a node in the next onion group.
+In the multi-copy forwarding, the source node can forward L-1 copies of a message to any node, and one copy to a node in the next onion group.
 The nodes which receive a copy forward the copy when they have a contact with any node in the next onion group.
-Hence, the forwarding cost at the first hop is at most 1 + 2(L - 1).
+Hence, the forwarding cost at the first hop is at most 1+2(L-1).
 The forwarding process after the second hop is the same as single-copy forwarding, since the node receiving a message has one copy.
-Since there are L-copies in the network, the forwarding cost between the second and last hops is at most KL.
-Therefore, the number of message transmissions is at most (K + 2)L - 1.
+Since there are L-copies in the network, the forwarding cost between the second and last hops is at most (K+2)L-1.

-4.4 Traceable Rate Analysis
+D. Traceable Rate Analysis

 We analyze the traceable rate of the anonymous onion path when nodes in a network are compromised.
 In our model, an adversary is assumed to intrude on the node with a message at a contact.
 Thus, compromising a node causes it to disclose the next node in a routing path.
-For example, if $v_2$ is compromised in a path, say $v_1 \rightarrow v_2 \rightarrow v_3 \rightarrow v_4 \rightarrow v_5$ , then the link from $v_2 \rightarrow v_3$ is considered traceable.
+For example, if v_2 is compromised in a path, say $v_1 \rightarrow v_2 \rightarrow v_3 \rightarrow v_4 \rightarrow v_5$, then the link from $v_2 \rightarrow v_3$ is considered traceable.

-Let c be the number of compromised nodes during message forwarding from $v_s$ to $v_d$ .
+Let c be the number of compromised nodes during message forwarding from v_s to v_d .
 For a given c, we can obtain the expected traceable rate of an anonymous path by reducing the problem to compute the expected run length.
 Note that the run length is the length of the same consecutive 0s or 1s.
-Let $b = \{b_1, b_2, \ldots, b\eta\}$ be the binary representation of a path, where $\eta = K + 1$ .
-The value of $b_i$ is equal to 0 when the sender of the link is not compromised.
-Otherwise, $b_i$ equals 1.
-For instance, if $v_2$ , $v_3$ , and $v_5$ are compromised on $v_1 \rightarrow v_2 \rightarrow v_3 \rightarrow v_4 \rightarrow v_5 \rightarrow v_6$ , then the binary representation of the path will be 01101.
+Let $b = \{b_1, b_2, ..., b\eta\}$ be the binary representation of a path, where $\eta = K + 1$.
+The value of b_i is equal to 0 when the sender of the link is not compromised.
+Otherwise, b_i equals 1.
+For instance, if v_2, v_3 , and v_5 , are compromised on $v_1 \rightarrow v_2$ $\rightarrow v_3 \rightarrow v_4 \rightarrow v_5 \rightarrow v_6$ then the binary representation of the path will be 01101.
 Here, the bit strings 11 and 1 have the run length of 2 and 1, respectively.
-Now, the problem is equivalent to computing the number of the runs of 1s and their length in $\eta$ bits.
+Now, the problem is equivalent to computing the number of the runs of 1s and their length in η bits.
 By doing this, the geometric distribution can be applied to computing the expected traceable rate.

 The probability that a node is compromised is obtained by c/n.
-Let $X_i$ be the random variable that represents the run length of the first compromised segment starting from $b_i$ .
-Equation (1) indicates that the weight of the ith compromised segment is the square of the hop counts, i.e., $(c{seg,i})^2$ , which is equal to the square of the corresponding run length.
-Thus, we will have the following series for the square of $X_i$
+Let X_i be the random variable that represents the run length of the first compromised segment starting from b_i .
+Equation 1 indicates that the weight of the i-th compromised segment is the square of the hop counts, i.e., $(c{seg,i})^2$, which is equal to the square of the corresponding run length.
+Thus, we will have the following series for the square of X_i .